ProtossDragoon/cvpype/README.md

 # Roadmap

+- See `Motivation` section of this documentation.
 - Implement a producer-consumer architecture utilizing a queue to manage threading in the web visualizer.
 - Employ multi-processing to efficiently operate the image processing pipeline.
+- Add benchmarking decorators for core methods in components and pipelines.
 - Develop a user-friendly and easily editable web visualizer.
 - Conceal IOSpec within the run method of the visualizer.